RoryQ/til-prompt/README.md

   config edit
     Open the config in your configured $EDITOR

+  edit [<keyword>]
+    Open today's TIL in your configured editor.
+You can optionally pass a keyword to search for.

 Run "til <command> --help" for more information on a command.
 ```